Olesia2805/goit-rdb-fp/README.md

 **5. This step inserts data into the `diseases` table by joining `infectious_cases` with `countries` on `Country_Name`.
 This ensures each record is tied to a valid `Country_ID`.**

-***Key Points***
+**_Key Points_**

 - Replacing empty strings with `NULL` ensures proper handling in SQL operations.
 - `PRIMARY KEY (Country_ID, Year)` ensures no duplicate records for the same country and year.
-Since the combination of `Country_ID` and `Year` is sufficient to identify a row uniquely, there’s no need to introduce an artificial auto-increment ID for this table.
+Since the combination of `Country_ID` and `Year` is sufficient to identify a row uniquely, there's no need to introduce an artificial auto-increment ID for this table.
 This minimizes redundancy and simplifies the schema.

 ```sql
 SELECT 'Entity' AS case_type, COUNT(*) AS count